Posted in

 4. Install CO and Smoke Detectors: Mandatory in every installation.

-5. Check Building Codes: Visit NFPA’s heating safety guidelines for up-to-date advice.
+5. Check Building Codes: Visit NFPA’s heating safety guidelines for up-to-date tips.

 FeatureSmall Wood StovePellet StovePropane Heater